-There are three aspects of creating a full assessment of suicide risk and providing a foundation for treatment planning (Pisani, Murrie, & Silverman, under review):
+There are three aspects of creating a full assessment of suicide risk and providing a foundation for treatment planning:

-- Synthesize this information into a prevention-oriented suicide risk formulation anchored in the patient’s life context.
+- Synthesize this information into a prevention-oriented suicide risk formulation anchored in the patient’s life context2

 The purpose of assessment is not to predict which patient might take his or her own life but, rather, to do the best job we can to increase safety, reduce risk, and promote wellness and recovery.

 The following sections address the gathering of information about suicidal ideation and behavior.
-You’ll find more information about gathering information on the patient’s context and history and synthesizing a risk formulation at the tab Risk Formulation, above.
+You’ll find more information about gathering information on the patient’s context and history and synthesizing a risk formulation at the tab Risk Formulation.

 Gather Information about Suicidal Thoughts and Behaviors